TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 | Maximum Value			| MaximumActivation() | None				  |
 | Identity Function		| IdentityActivation()| None				  |

 **Note**: In case of activation functions with parameters less than 2.
 The format of parameter input of Neural Networks remains the same.
 Therefore, they are to be given any arbitrary values(for correct syntax).
-These values do not affect the activation function parameters.
+These values affect neither the activation function parameters nor their result.

 **There are two ways to set the parameters of the Activation Function** Either while initializing the object or explicitly.
 The default values of beta and theta are taken to be 1 and 0 respectively.